jaakkopasanen/AutoEq/results/innerfidelity/sbaf-serious/Sennheiser HD 800 S/README.md

 ```

 ### HeSuVi
-In case of using HeSuVi, replace `C:\Program Files\EqualizerAPO\config\HeSuVi\eq.txt` and omit `Preamp:
+HeSuVi 2.0 ships with most of the pre-processed results.
+If this model can't be found in HeSuVi add
+`Sennheiser HD 800 S GraphicEQ.txt` to `C:\Program Files\EqualizerAPO\config\HeSuVi\eq\custom\` folder.
--5.0dB` and instead set Global volume in the UI for both channels to **-50**
+Set volume attenuation in the Connection tab for both channels to **-50**

 ### Peace
 In case of using Peace, click *Import* in Peace GUI and select `Sennheiser HD 800 S ParametricEQ.txt`.

 ### Parametric EQs
-In case of using other parametric equalizer, apply preamp of **-4.8dB** and build filters manually
+In case of using other parametric equalizer, apply preamp of **-4.7dB** and build filters manually
 with these parameters.
 The first 5 filters can be used independently.
-When using independent subset of filters, apply preamp of -4.6dB.
+When using independent subset of filters, apply preamp of **-4.6dB**.

 | Type    | Fc      |    Q | Gain    |
 |:--------|:--------|:-----|:--------|